 Sharjah takes pride in being the cultural capital of the United Arab Emirates.
 The culture is showcased through various museums.
 The museums not only showcase civilization and heritage but also natural treasures.
 There are also new age museums like vintage cars museum.
 Size-wise it is the 3rd largest emirate in UAE.

-What I enjoyed most was walking through its old souks or markets.
-For shopping, there are fairly new and elaborate central souks and supermarkets but you get the vibe of ethnic markets in places like Irani market or the souk at heart of the city.
+What I enjoyed most was walking through its old souks and markets.
+For shopping, there are fairly new and elaborate central souks and supermarkets but you get the vibe of ethnic markets in places like the Irani market or the souk at the heart of the city.

 At the entrance of most hotels we visited, there used to be Arabian coffee along with Dates.
 The coffee served is made of just coffee, cardamom, and saffron.
 Yes, no sugar is added to it.
-You are supposed to have it with natural sugar of dates.
+You are supposed to have it with the natural sugar of dates.

-Our guide Mozhgan Hashemi patiently explained us the coffee ritual in the Arab world.
-She says the coffee is offered to a guest as soon he arrives.
+Our guide Mozhgan Hashemi patiently explained to us the coffee ritual in the Arab world.
+She says the coffee is offered to a guest as soon as he arrives.
 The host keeps offering the coffee till the time guest shakes the cup to indicate a ‘No More’.
 The coffee is also offered by the right hand and received by the right hand as the left hand is considered unclean.
 This means you hold the flask or the coffee pot in your left hand.

 A handleless coffee cup in ceramic is called Finjan & the coffee pot is called Dalla.

 I ate a lot of dates and they are so damn filling.
 No wonder, people fasting during Ramadan are able to sustain themselves on a few dates.

 All public places have prominently displayed charity boxes.
-You can donate to whichever charity that you want to contribute to.
+You can donate to whichever charity you want to contribute to.
 In the shopping mall, they are never out of sight.
 I also saw them in hotel lobbies or supermarkets.

 Most of these boxes are half-filled with currency notes.